Robinlovelace/robinlovelace.website/_posts/2014-03-21-clustering-points-R.md

 ![plot of chunk Aggregated data for culters](/figure/Aggregated_data_for_culters.png)

-## Save points inside and outside the points
+## Save points inside and outside polygons

 In terms of visualisation, our work here is done.
 But that is not enough for most projects: we need to export the